njkhan786/GettingAndCleaningDataProject/README.md

 		*		subject_train.txt (observed subjects in training group)

 ---
+### The Program run_analysis.R
     The program was developed in a R script file run_analysis.R.
     Prerequisite: Package("dplyr") must be installed for this program to achieve it's objective.

     This program extracts and transforms the data from experiment and creates one tidy dataset (tidy_data.csv) in the working directory.
     This program has five main parts:
 1. Downloads and read all the required files into data frames
 2. Consolidates Data